 Universität Hamburg, Germany

 ESR1 Learning face and upper body emotion recognition – Henrique Siqueira (April 1, 2017)

 ESR2 Learning emotion recognition through auditory cues and language – Alexander Sutherland (April 1, 2017)

 ESR3 Emotion recognition and expression based on Human Motion – Vesna Poprcova (December, 2017)

 ESR10 Interaction design for varying levels of automation – Samuel Olatunji (June 11, 2017)

 ESR15 Older adults’ interaction with robots – Naomi Yvonne Mbelekani (April 25, 2017)

-Each ESR is hired as PhD student at a home university, as listed above.
-Shorter periods of the training, and regular project meetings, take place at other universities and companies involved in SOCRATES.
+Each ESR was hired as PhD student at a home university, as listed above.
+Shorter periods of the training, and regular project meetings, took place at other universities and companies involved in SOCRATES.
 A unique multidisciplinary programme provides training with both academic and entrepreneurial spirit and expertise, well suited for a career in both academy and industry.